 Art Minor Overview

 The Art Minor combines a general arts education with the development of studio skills.
 A minimum of 18 semester hours is required in each studio minor.
-Please refer to the Art portion of the Undergraduate Bulletin for more information.
+Please refer to the University Catalog for more information.

 - The Studio Art minor combines a general arts education with the development of studio skills.
 Coursework is done in Art History and Studio Art.